DesmondChongQiXiang/FIT3077/README.md

 **Shen**
 - Implement the turn functionality for the game
-- Implement the moving of the character based on chit card flipped
+- Implement the moving of the character based on chit card flipped (and entering of caves only if visited all main tiles)
 - Refactored the code to make portions (e.g Tile and ChitCard) more reusable
 - Reviewed everyones work, gave feedback before approving for submission
 - Reviewed Rohan's Sprint 2 prototype according to the IEC 25010 quality model